wagtail/wagtail/docs/topics/snippets/rendering.md

 # Rendering snippets

+As Django models, snippets can be rendered in Django templates using a custom template tag.
+Alternatively, they can also be included as part of a Wagtail page's rendering process.

 ## Including snippets in template tags

 The simplest way to make your snippets available to templates is with a template tag.
 This is mostly done with vanilla Django, so perhaps reviewing Django's documentation for [custom template tags](django:howto/custom-template-tags) will be more helpful.
 We'll go over the basics, though, and point out any considerations to make for Wagtail.